-- Air, train, or bus transportation (up to 4 tickets) is provided for performers and chaperones*.
-If driving to the venue is an option and that distance is more than 4 hours, From the Top will contribute to those ground transportation costs.
+- Air, train, or bus transportation (2 tickets for soloists, 4 tickets for trios, and 5 tickets for quartets) is provided for performers and chaperones* who live more than 4 hours away from the venue.
+If driving is an option and that distance is more than 4 hours, From the Top will contribute to those ground transportation costs.

 - Lodging is provided for the performer/ensemble and one chaperone.

 - Large ensembles are typically selected for tapings in their home area to avoid travel costs.